 Coal Trading Division

 Revenue generated by the Group's Coal Trading Division increased by US$22.710 million or 180.08% from US$12.611 million in 1Q17 to US$35.321 million in 1Q18.
-The increase was mainly due to higher sales volume and higher weighted average sales price as compared to the corresponding reporting year.
+The increase was mainly due to higher sales volume and higher average selling price as compared to the corresponding reporting period.

 The Group reported an increase in cost of sales by US$86.019 million or 121.06% from US$71.052 million in 1Q17 to US$157.071 million in 1Q18.
-This was mainly due to increase in (i) mining services due to higher stripping ratios and overburden distance, coal freight, mining overheads, fuel costs, royalty expenses due to higher selling price as a result of an higher coal production and sales activities; and (ii) coal purchases from Coal Trading Division in line with the higher sales volume.
-The increase is offset by a lower amortisation expenses resulting from lower depletion of mine properties for stripping activity asset in the Group's Coal Mining Division.
+This was mainly due to increase in (i) mining services due to higher stripping ratios and overburden distance, coal freight, mining overheads, fuel costs, royalty expenses due to higher selling price as a result of an higher coal production and sales activities from Coal Mining Division; and (ii) coal purchases from Coal Trading Division in line with the higher sales volume.
+The increase is offset by a lower amortisation expenses from lower depletion of mine properties for stripping activity asset in the Group's Coal Mining Division.

 Selling and distribution expenses

 The Group's selling and distribution expenses increased by US$13.773 million or 67.31% from US$20.461 million in 1Q17 to US$34.234 million in 1Q18 mainly due to increase in freight and stockpile expenses in line with the increase in coal sales volume from Coal Mining and Coal Trading Divisions.